North Head Quarantine Station: Heritage listing

 The North Head Quarantine Station Study Area is an integral element of the North Head peninsula.
-The Aboriginal and Natural values of the NHQS relate to the peninsula as a whole; and the European/Asian cultural values relate to the most of the peninsula, for the whole area was once Quarantine Reserve.
+The Aboriginal and Natural values of the NHQS relate to the peninsula as a whole; and the European/Asian cultural values relate to most of the peninsula, for the whole area was once Quarantine Reserve.
 The area represents a place of cultural and natural diversity reflecting the evolution of Sydney from Aboriginal occupation through European settlement to the landscape of today, representing many social, historic, recreational, environmental and educational values.
 The Heads maintain an iconic presence to the city as the gateway to Port Jackson and Sydney Harbour, and the city.

 The Aboriginal heritage values of the North Head area are an intrinsic part of the significance of the place.
 Numerous Aboriginal traditions from various parts of the continent refer to and intermesh the creation of their natural and cultural environment; Sydney Harbour can be seen as the outcome of such a creative period.
 Aborigines were demonstrably present in the Sydney Basin many thousands of years before the present coastline was formed and would have experienced the actual creation of Port Jackson and Sydney Harbour with its rich and complex environment.
 The North Head area along with the other areas that form Sydney Harbour National Park retain Aboriginal heritage values in a physical setting that is substantially intact although embedded in the important urban setting of Sydney.